If you’re one of the 80,000 Kenyan women who still smoke, this is a must read for you…

-- If you are taking oral birth-control medication, smoking exposes you blood clots, strokes and heart attacks.
+- If you are taking oral birth-control medication, smoking exposes you to blood clots, strokes and heart attacks.
 This could be because of the tobacco chemical interacting with oestrogen.
 The risk increases with age.

 - Smoking when pregnant has been linked to pre-term births, underweight babies and still births.
 Children born from smoking mothers are known to have more respiratory conditions, colds and ear infections.